erindj/Unscramble-Computer-Science-Problems/README.md

 <b>Step 1 - Download the Files</b>

 Download and open the zipped folder here.
-In the folder you will find five python files Task0.py, Task1.py, ...,Task4.py and two csv files calls.csv and texts.csv
+In the folder you will find five python files `Task0.py`, `Task1.py`, ...,`Task4.py` and two csv files `calls.csv` and `texts.csv`
 About the data

 The text and call data are provided in csv files.

-The text data (text.csv) has the following columns: sending telephone number (string), receiving telephone number (string), timestamp of text message (string).
+The text data (`text.csv`) has the following columns: sending telephone number (string), receiving telephone number (string), timestamp of text message (string).

-The call data (call.csv) has the following columns: calling telephone number (string), receiving telephone number (string), start timestamp of telephone call (string), duration of telephone call in seconds (string)
+The call data (`call.csv`) has the following columns: calling telephone number (string), receiving telephone number (string), start timestamp of telephone call (string), duration of telephone call in seconds (string)

 All telephone numbers are 10 or 11 numerical digits long.
 Each telephone number starts with a code indicating the location and/or type of the telephone number.
 There are three different kinds of telephone numbers, each with a different format: